rossrobino/domco/docs/src/docs/learn/learn.md

 ### Deploy

+**domco** generates a static site, which makes it easy to deploy on a variety of platforms.

-Since **domco** is just a Vite plugin, it can be deployed on services like [Vercel](https://vercel.com/) with zero configuration.
+Since **domco** is a Vite plugin, it can be deployed on services like [Vercel](https://vercel.com/) with zero configuration.
 These services will run `vite build` on a remote server for you and deploy your project to a content delivery network.